The closed-open string map for $S^1$-invariant Lagrangians: The closed-open map for monotone toric fibres

 \subsection{A way of extending Theorem~\ref{th:CO_invt_lag}}

 It is in fact not surprising that Theorem~\ref{th:CO_invt_lag} turned out to be efficient only for $A_2$ singularities.
 The main result on which Theorem~\ref{th:CO_invt_lag} is based upon is Proposition~\ref{prop:compute_CO_1}, which computes the {\it linear} part $\CO^1$ of the closed-open map, while the only non-Morse singularity whose local Jacobian is generated as a vector space by constant and {\it linear} functions is the $A_2$ singularity (for which the Jacobian is generated by $1$ and $x_n$ as above).
-Using arguments similar to the proof of Proposition~\ref{prop:compute_CO_1}, it is possible to compute the topological contribution to all orders of $\CO^*$ in the setting of that lemma, which provides the following.
+One could extend the computation in Proposition~\ref{prop:compute_CO_1} to all orders of $\CO^*$ when applied to products of 1-cochains on $L$; we conjecture that the following holds.